demergent-labs/azle/README.md

 Users of your canister interact with it through RPC calls performed using HTTP requests.
 These calls will hit your canister's `Query` and `Update` methods.
 These methods, with their parameter and return types, are the interface to your canister.

-Azle allows you to write canisters while embracing much of what that the TypeScript and JavaScript ecosystems have to offer.
+Azle allows you to write canisters while embracing much of what the TypeScript and JavaScript ecosystems have to offer.

 ### Canister Methods